PRAMODNAIK-DEV/Node.js-Hands-on-Workshop/Day-2 Express.js & REST API Development/Handling-Client-Request-Data.md

     - `maxAge`: 86400000: The cookie will expire after 1 day (in milliseconds).
     - `httpOnly`: true: Enhances security by preventing JavaScript (on the client side) from accessing the cookie.
 This protects against XSS attacks.

+    #### 🛡️ What is XSS (Cross-Site Scripting)?
+        XSS (Cross-Site Scripting) is a type of security vulnerability that allows attackers to `inject malicious scripts` (usually JavaScript) into trusted websites or web applications.

   - Client Request & Server Response
     - When the client hits /set-cookie, the server responds with:
     ```JS
     Set-Cookie: username=PramodNaik; Max-Age=86400000; HttpOnly
     ```

-    - Set-Cookie: username=PramodNaik; Max-Age=86400000; HttpOnly
     ```JS
     Cookie: username=PramodNaik
     ```

-**Step-3: Access the Cookie Data in Node & Express** Once a cookie is set on the client (usually via the Set-Cookie header in a server response), it is automatically sent by the browser in every subsequent request to the same domain and path.
-You can access these cookies on the server in all incoming requests using middleware like cookie-parser
+**Step-3: Access the Cookie Data in Node & Express** Once a cookie is set on the client (usually via the `Set-Cookie` header in a server response), **it is automatically sent by the browser** in **every subsequent request** to the same `domain` and `path`.
+You can access these cookies on the server in all incoming requests using `middleware` like `cookie-parser`

 ```js
 app.get('/dashboard', (req, res) => {